nglthu/English_5_1_24/Memory.md

 <h1>Writing Materials: Memory</h1>

+"The semiconductor memories let aside the advancements in processor technologies now is being moved to the center of renovation toward the future computers in the ultimate architecture.
+In his review, the roles and requirements of semiconductor memories for memory-oriented processors are investigated in the highlights of applications in the neuromorphic system and processing-in-memory architectures (Seongjae, 2022).

+Seongjae (2022) has reviewed some main points as below:

++ Architecture of a CNN accelerator with DRAM

++ Si-based floating-body synaptic transistor

++ Quantum-well charge-trap synaptic transistor

++ Device structure of core-shell dual-gate nanowire synaptic transistor

++ Resistance-change Memory Synaptic Devices

++ Memory bottleneck in the serial-processing computers.

 ```
-Seongjae (2022) stated the author's sate of mind of Neuromorphic computing architectures

-Please write a short paper to explain and discuss your points of view.
+Please write a short paper to explain and discuss the point of view that:
+Whether the transistors in Seonjae's review are "switches to read and change the state of capacitors (stores an electrical charge that represents a 1 or 0) that store data"

 ```